(Chapter 9: https://saragawde.com/chapter-9/)

 The police were in her room.
 The police were in her room.

 “Oh God.”
 She muttered, seated down, leaning against a bookshelf.
 They were going through her room.
 She was forced to tuck in her feet when a policewoman walked past her.
-The library was noisy and overcrowded, more crowded than she’d ever seen it be before.
+The library was noisy and overcrowded, more crowded than she’d ever seen it to be before.

 She groaned into her knees.
-She should’ve arrived sooner, instead, she’d buried her head in her pillow and sobbed before screaming like a baby over her stupidity.
+Olivia should’ve arrived sooner, instead, she’d buried her head in her pillow and sobbed before screaming like a baby over her stupidity.
 The more she seemed to try and get things right, the more they seemed to go wrong.

 Olivia got up, stopped from entering the room by a tape that said ‘prohibited area’, she left to go down to the kitchen.